ucho456job/mycmd/README.md

 # mycmd
-mycmd is a command-line tool that allows you to manage frequently used commands.
-It's sudden, but you love terminal software, don't you?
-You think you can't be apart from it for a moment, right?
-I understand that feeling very well.
-However, in reality, that is very difficult.
-This is because it is very hard to remember all the commands.
-It is very tedious to copy and execute many commands from Notepad.
-But rest assured.
-I developed this tool for people like you.
-Surely, your problem will be solved.
-Welcome to the world of dreams.
+mycmd is a tool for streamlining command line operations.
+This tool allows you to easily manage frequently used commands and quickly perform the tasks you need.
+By registering complex and long commands, you can automatically execute them simply by selecting them, or copy them to the clipboard for reuse.
+This makes tedious command line tasks easier and faster.

 ## Preparation